-Professor of Genetics, Genomics and DevelopmentLab Homepage: http://mcb.berkeley.edu/labs/rine/
+Howard Hughes Medical Institute Professor and Professor of Genetics, Genomics and DevelopmentLab Homepage: http://mcb.berkeley.edu/labs/rine/

 The most prominent epigenetic mechanism in Saccharomyces involves the silencing of genes controlling cell type.
 The a and alpha cell types of yeast are controlled by transposable genes that are alleles of the mating type locus (MAT).
 These alleles are complex blocks of DNA encoding regulatory proteins whose synthesis controls the expression of genes that specify the identity of different cell types of yeast.
 In addition to MAT, the a and alpha genes are also located at two additional loci, known as HML and HMR, where they are transcriptionally silenced.
 Transcriptional silencing requires a complex series of interactions between proteins, regulatory sites, and origins of replication that result in the establishment of inactive chromatin in these regions.
-This repression is one of the best examples in biology to learn changes in chromatin structure have been shown to cause changes in gene expression.
+This repression mechanism is one of the best examples in biology to learn how changes in chromatin structure cause changes in gene expression.

 The newest project in the lab is focused on human genetic variation.
 The defining genetic challenge of this century will be understanding the significance of the 3 to 6 million DNA sequence differences between any two people.
 Many of these differences will be neutral polymorphisms, others will be biologically important and medically significant.
 There are hundreds of human proteins that can functionally replace their human orthologs when human cDNAs are expressed in a yeast strain in which the corresponding yeast gene has been removed.
 In this way, yeast can be used to systematically investigate variation in the protein coding sequences of human genes, free of the complications presented by studying the different mixtures of variants found in any two humans.
 Our earliest studies have focused on enzymes of folate metabolism due to the central role that folate plays in reducing the incidence of neural tube defects, one of the most common forms of birth defects.
 To our surprise, we found that approximately half of the nonsynonymous changes found in one of these enzymes from a random sample of humans dramatically affect the function of this enzyme.
 Remarkably, in most of these cases, the defect in the enzyme's function can be largely suppressed by increasing the concentration of the enzyme's cofactor.
 If these observations apply broadly, it should be possible to identify those individuals most at risk, and at least in some cases, it may be possible to reduce their risk with appropriate cofactor supplementation.

-E.A.
-Osborne, S. Duderoit, and J. Rine.
-The establishment of gene silencing at single cell resolution.
+Osborne EA, Dudoit S, and Rine J. 2009 The establishment of gene silencing at single cell resolution.
 Nature Genetics.
-In Press.
+41: 800-806.
+PMID: 19543267

-O.A.
-Zill and J. Rine.
-Interspecies variation reveals a conserved repressor of alpha-specific genes in Saccharomyces yeasts.
+Zill OA and Rine J. 2008 Interspecies variation reveals a conserved repressor of alpha-specific genes in Saccharomyces yeasts.
 Genes Dev.
-2008; 22: 1704-16.
+22: 1704-16 PMID: 18559484.